heart-bits/contao-recipes/README.md

 ```
 vendor/bin/contao-console contao:migrate
 ```
+Currently, the ingredients and units are only imported in german language.
-You can edit these imported values afterwards or add more to the list of course.
+But you can edit these imported values afterwards or add more to the list of course.

 If you don't want to import these at all, you can also skip the migrations by adding `--schema-only` to the command above and add your individual values.

 ### Modules